maksimpechenin/parsingYcomb/README.md

 5. Re-enter the terminal and type 'cd y' and then 'scrapy crawl y'

 6. The file 'y.json' will appear in the 'y' folder with information about all companies represented on the site https://www.ycombinator.com/companies

+If you r lazy:

+Look inside file in y.json in this repository